 While many security practitioners will be well versed in link analysis (LI), network analysis provides ways to study the structure of a network mathematically, and from that to identify novel insights into its likely resilience, hidden elements or how quickly information will spread across it.

 The foundation of network science can be traced to mathematician Euler’s 'The Solution of a Problem Relating to the Geometry of Position' in 1736, also known as the Seven Bridges of Königsberg (see main image).
 The crux of the problem was to find a walking route around the town where you cross each bridge only once – something that Euler identified as impossible.

 But, what actually is a network?

-These edges can have weights, which can be used to represent strength of relationships or amount of information flow.
-More widely, network science has been used to investigate the relationship between a large range of objects, including organisational and state-level alliances, biological eco-systems and the spread of pandemics in a population.
+These edges can have weights, which can be used to represent the strength of relationships or the amount of information flow.
+More widely, network science has been used to investigate the relationship between a large range of objects, including organisational and state-level alliances, biological ecosystems. and the spread of pandemics in a population.

 Implications for security practitioners

 Understanding networks provides critical insights for security practitioners.
 For instance, al-Qaeda (AQ) has always been seen as adopting a networked organisation, with the leadership acting primarily as a focus for the dissemination of communications rather than providing a direct command and control function.

 This has made AQ highly resilient to outside interference, even when leadership members are disrupted.
 Meanwhile, Islamic State (IS) has tended to adopt a more traditional hierarchical command structure that reflected its territorial and governance ambitions.